Book now and save 35% off a minimum of 4 nights

 Located in Soufriere and not far from the Pitons, there are the Botanical Gardens and Diamond Waterfall.
 There is a small entrance fee with the option of a Guide – but we highly recommend going with a Guide.
 They will walk you around the gardens and explain all the plants, flowers, and trees – an assortment of truly incredible beauty.
 You will then come to the picturesque Diamond Waterfall (named such for its sparkle of colors).
 Guests who take our South Day Sail Tour often visit the gardens during the lunch stopover break in Soufriere.

 Also in Soufriere is the remarkable active volcano.
 You can explore by yourself or with a Guide, and see how the grey mineral-rich mud bubbles and boils from the ground.
 Be prepared for the smell though – the town of Soufriere didn’t get its name by accident.
 (Soufriere means sulfur in French).
-At the volcano, there are also the volcanic mud-baths which you can bathe in, and are said to make you look ten years younger!
+At the volcano, there are also the volcanic mud-baths which you can bathe in, and they are said to make you look ten years younger!
 Guests who take our South Day Sail Tour often visit the volcano during the lunch stopover break in Soufriere.

 At the north end of St. Lucia lies Pigeon Island National Park and its hilltop fort that was once commanded by pirates, the French, and later English in protecting the island.
 The park is a wonderful place to walk and explore untouched ruins from the fort and the real cannons that still sit atop the walls.
 There are also some lovely and quiet beaches located within the park that you can visit.
 Our North Day Sail Tour brings you up to Rodney Bay where many guests like to explore the park during the lunch stopover.
 You could also hire a land or water taxi to take you to the park for as long as you wish.